-- (1) The Board may, with the approval of the Member of the Executive Council and subject to the provisions of this section, delegate its powers, functions and duties to any member of the Board or any committee of the Board, on such terms as the Board may determine. - (2) A delegation under this section may at any time be revoked or withdrawn. - (3) Anything done in the exercise or performance of a delegated power, function or duty shall be deemed to have been done by the Board, as the case may be.
+(1) The Board may, with the approval of the Member of the Executive Council and subject to the provisions of this section, delegate its powers, functions and duties to any member of the Board or any committee of the Board or any local committee of the Board, on such terms as the Board may determine.

+- (2) A delegation under this section may at any time be revoked or withdrawn. - (3) Anything done in the exercise or performance of a delegated power, function or duty shall be deemed to have been done by the Board, as the case may be.